 Besides boasting some of the country’s best bird watching and wildlife viewing, the refuge features a visitor center, two wildlife trails, observation platforms and towers with spotting scopes.
 Bird walks and children’s programs are regularly offered during the summer months; and guided canoe tours and several special events are held at select times during the year.

-The Pea Island National Wildlife Refuge is open year round during daylight hours.
-The visitor center is open from 9 a.m. to 4 p.m. year round and on Thursday through Sunday during winter months.
+The Pea Island National Wildlife Refuge is open year-round during daylight hours.
+The visitor center is open from 9 a.m. to 4 p.m. year-round and on Thursday through Sunday during winter months.
 Admission is free, but there is a nominal fee for guided canoe tours.
-For additional information, call (252) 473-1131, or go on line to www.peaisland.fws.gov/qa.html.
+For additional information, call (252) 473-1131, or go online to www.fws.gov/refuge/pea_island/about.html.

 Jockey’s Ridge State Park